qwangmsk/Measles-Detect/README.md

 In this work, we employed transfer learning to build deep convolutional neural networks (CNNs) to distinguish measles rash from other skin conditions.
 Experiments with ResNet-50 model, trained on our diverse and curated skin rash image dataset, produce classification accuracy of 95.2%, sensitivity of 81.7%, and specificity of 97.1%, respectively.
 The performance of a small CNN model MobileNet-V2 on our image data set is also provided.

-The code was run and tested on Google Colab.
+MobileNet-V2 was run and tested on Google Colab.

 Citation
 ----------